ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA supported features.md

 ## Data types

-The following table lists OPC UA variable types that the OPC UA adapter supports data collection from and types of streams that are going to be created.
+The following table lists OPC UA variable types that the adapter supports data collection from and types of streams that are going to be created.

 | OPC UA data type | Stream data type |
 |------------------|------------------|